 - In 2013, the Foundation for the Judicial Friends, an organization of minority judges in New York state and federal courts, honored him for his achievements as an attorney and for his service to the community, the profession, and in furtherance of equal opportunity and equal justice.

-- In 2006, to honor his professional accomplishments and hisefforts to achieve equal justice in our society and equal access to the legal profession, the Corporate Counsel Section of NYSBA established the Kenneth G. Standard Internship Program.
-The program is an annual initiative seeking to increase the representation of lawyers from a diverse range of backgrounds in corporate legal departments by creating opportunities at host companies where law students from diverse backgrounds can obtain meaningful, supervised work experience as summer interns.
+- In 2006, to honor his professional accomplishments and his efforts to achieve equal justice in our society and equal access to the legal profession, the Corporate Counsel Section of NYSBA established the Kenneth G. Standard Internship Program.
+The ongoing program is an annual initiative seeking to increase the representation of lawyers from a diverse range of backgrounds in corporate legal departments by creating opportunities at host companies where law students from diverse backgrounds can obtain meaningful, supervised work experience as summer interns.

 In 2013, Mr. Standard was elected to the College of Labor and Employment Lawyers as a Fellow, the highest recognition by one's colleagues of sustained, outstanding performance in the profession, exemplifying integrity, dedication, and excellence.
+In 2015, he was elected to membership in the Management Attorneys Conference, an association of leading management-side labor and employment attorneys.

 Community organizations.
 Mr. Standard has long been active in New York City's non-profit community.

 Harvard Club of New York City.
 He has, over the years, held a variety of leadership posts at the 12,000 member Harvard Club of New York City, which was established in 1865, ultimately being elected the first minority President of the Club.
 While President, he led the planning, financing and building of a long-deferred, eight-story addition to the organization's landmark clubhouse.
+As Chair of the Club’s Athletics Committee in the 1970s, he appointed its first female members.
+Some years later, as President, he appointed the first female Chair of the Athletics Committee.

 Other non-profit affiliations.
 Mr. Standard formerly served as a Director of the United Seamen's Service and he is past Vice-Chairman of the Board of the Aspirin Foundation of America.